Zhu Lin (tennis): 2021: First WTA Challenger singles title

 In December, she won her first singles title on the WTA Challenger Tour in Seoul, defeating Kristina Mladenovic in the final.

-2022: Guadalajara WTA 1000 and top 60 debuts
+2022: WTA 1000 and top 60 debuts

-At the 2022 Guadalajara Open, she defeated Alize Cornet in the first round.
-She followed up this win, with a loss against Daria Kasatkina in the second round.
-Two weeks later, she reached her then career highest singles ranking of No. 58.
+At the Guadalajara Open, she defeated Alizé Cornet in the first round.
+She followed up this win with a loss against Daria Kasatkina in the second round.
+Two weeks later, she reached her then career-high singles ranking of 58.